 7. New Hampshire

 New Hampshire has something to celebrate when it comes to Lyme disease.
 Thanks to weather conditions and awareness, reports of Lyme are now down.
 In 2014, there were 46.9 cases per 100,000 residents.
 Just five years prior, they were higher by nearly a quarter.

-As is common with states in New England, residents in New Hampshire tend to live in more rural areas.
+As is typical with states in New England, residents in New Hampshire tend to live in more rural areas.
 About 39.7% of their population does.
-79.2% tend to keep fairly active as well.
+79.2% manage to keep fairly active as well.
 Deer ticks are commonly found in wooded, rural areas.

 In 2014, Delaware residents came in at 36.4 per 100,000 people, which was a whopping 50% decline since 2010.
-That’s largely due to the proactive measures were taken by their state’s lawmakers.
+That’s mostly due to the proactive measures were taken by their state’s lawmakers.

 9. New Jersey

-While only 5.3% of New Jersey residents live in rural areas, this state still has a large Lyme disease problem to tackle.
-Their rate of incidence is at 29.0 per 100,000 residents.
+While only 5.3% of New Jersey residents live in rural areas, this state still has a significant Lyme disease problem to tackle.
+Their rate of incidence is 29.0 per 100,000 residents.

 Luckily, the rate of growth seems to have peaked in 2008.
 Cases of Lyme are now beginning to reduce.